About Us

 Axel is a recipient of the Presidential Lifetime Achievement Award received from President Barack Obama and many awards/honors such as The Georgia Assembly passed House Bill 1984 for his dedication to the betterment of the citizens of the State of Georgia; The South Carolina Senate recognized Axel Adams and passed Resolution 1118 for his significant contributions and outstanding achievements in the fields of politics, business, and community outreach.

-He hold a Master Degree in Business Administration, and an Bachelor’s Degree in Business Management.
-Axel says that God is first and foremost in his life.
+He holds a Master Degree in Business Administration, and an Bachelor’s Degree in Business Management.
+Axel says that God is first in his life.

 "Giving back and supporting others is love in action."